openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 For example, the assurance an OP typically will be able to give for an e-mail address will be “self-asserted” or “verified by opt-in or similar mechanism”.
 The family name of an end-user, in contrast, might have been verified in accordance with the respective anti-money laundering law by showing an ID card to a trained employee of the OP operator.

 Identity assurance therefore requires a way to convey assurance data along with and coupled to the respective claims about the end-user.
-This specification defines a suitable representation and mechanisms the RP will utilize to request verified claims about an end-user along with assurance data and for the OP to represent these verified claims and accompanying assurance data.
+This document defines a suitable representation and mechanisms the RP will utilize to request verified claims about an end-user along with assurance data and for the OP to represent these verified claims and accompanying assurance data.

-Note: This specification fulfills the criteria for portability and interoperability mechanisms of Digital ID systems as defined in [@FATF-Digital-Identity].
+Note: This document fulfills the criteria for portability and interoperability mechanisms of Digital ID systems as defined in [@FATF-Digital-Identity].

 .# Warning